 4 The Humster

-This is one of wierdest on this list.
+This is one of the weirdest on this list.

-If you’re thinking this is a hamster that hums, you’re pronouncing it wrong.
+If you think this is a hamster that hums, you’re pronouncing it wrong.
 It’s a human-hamster hybrid.

-Now, like many hybrid embryos, the humster is completely unviable and as a rule is destroyed long before it can mutate into a horrifying real-life version of Master Splinter.
+Now, like many hybrid embryos, the humster is completely unviable.
+And as the rule is destroyed long before it can mutate into a horrifying real-life version of Master Splinter.
 And to be fair, there are legitimate scientific reasons for creating a humster.
-Since, Human embryos are difficult to procure for experiments and are protected by legal restrictions.
+Human embryos are difficult to procure for experiments and are protected by legal restrictions.
 Hamster embryos, however, are fair game.
 So why not throw some human sperm at them?

 5. Mice That Chirp Like Birds

-6) Creating a new life from a mouse which was frozen for 16 years!
+6) Creating a new life from a mouse that was frozen for 16 years!